hyperledger-cacti/cacti/docs/docs/external/getting-started/interop/asset-transfer.md

    ```bash
    ./scripts/getTokenBalance.sh network1 alice
    ```
-- Let `PartyB` claim in `Corda_Network` the tokens which are pledged in the Fabric network `network1` by replacing `<pledge-id>` with the above hexadecimal value (claim issues the tokens in the destination/importing network):
+- Let `PartyA` claim in `Corda_Network` the tokens which are pledged in the Fabric network `network1` by replacing `<pledge-id>` with the above hexadecimal value (claim issues the tokens in the destination/importing network):
   ```bash
   NETWORK_NAME=Corda_Network CORDA_PORT=10006 ./clients/build/install/clients/bin/clients transfer claim-remote-asset --pledge-id='<pledge-id>' --locker='alice' --transfer-category='token.fabric' --export-network-id='network1' --param='token1:50' --import-relay-address='localhost:9081'
   ```
-  (the `linear-id`, which is displayed after successful execution of the above command, can be used to check the newly issued tokens for `PartyA` by running `CORDA_PORT=10006 ./clients/build/install/clients/bin/clients get-state-using-linear-id <linear-id>`; or simply check the token balance for `PartyA` by running the command `CORDA_PORT=10006 ./clients/build/install/clients/bin/clients get-asset-states-by-type token1` which should output `50` tokens of type `token1`)
+  (the `linear-id`, which is displayed after successful execution of the above command, can be used to check the newly issued tokens for `PartyA` in `Corda_Network` by running `CORDA_PORT=10006 ./clients/build/install/clients/bin/clients get-state-using-linear-id <linear-id>`; or simply check the token balance for `PartyA` by running the command `CORDA_PORT=10006 ./clients/build/install/clients/bin/clients get-asset-states-by-type token1` which should output `50` tokens of type `token1`)

 The above steps complete a successful asset transfer from the Fabric network `network1` to the Corda network `Corda_Network`.
 Below demostrates re-claim of the tokens pledged in the Fabric network after the pledge expiry.